Customer acquisition is the process of bringing in new customers to a business — from lead generation to conversion.

 Engage

 This phase of lead management corresponds with the consideration stage of a traditional sales funnel.
 Here is where you should offer more in-depth information and demonstrate the value of a product or service.
-Try out:
+Remember to speak clearly to your ICP's pain points as discussed in our principles for successful lead management.

 Delight